raspberrypilearning/naughty-and-nice/en/step_1.md

 ## Introduction

 It's been a hard year for Santa, so he's not had much of an opportunity to make a list, and he certainly has had no time to check it twice!
-To help Santa out, you're going to make a sentiment analysis bot that can look over a Twitter user's last 200 tweets and make a decision about whether they are naughty or nice.
+To help Santa out, you're going to write a sentiment analysis program that can look over a Twitter user's last 200 tweets and make a decision about whether they are naughty or nice.

 This is a fairly advanced project and is best suited for learners with reasonable experience in a programming language,